5 min read

 Dad Gets Routines

 In those first few months, the answer to pretty much every problem was “breastfeeding.”
-The only routine was: “Baby cries.
-Rachel feeds.”
-Rachel and Emma were inseparable and there were few baby-related problems that I could uniquely solve.
+The only routine was: “Baby cries, Rachel feeds.”
+Rachel and Emma were inseparable, and there were few baby-related problems that I was uniquely equipped to solve.
 I could change a diaper, but Rachel was already there.
-I could make the token effort to get out of bed and pull the baby out of her crib in the middle of the night, but we both knew how it was going to play out.
+I could make the token effort to get out of bed and pull the baby out of her crib in the middle of the night, but we both knew how things were going to play out.

 As Emma’s gotten older, we’ve been able to create more space for me to contribute directly to parenting as opposed to just, say, doing the dishes.
 I take Emma and the dog out for a long walk in the morning so Rachel can get another hour of sleep.
 At night I give Emma a bath, read her a story, and put her to bed.

 You care more about the things you’re involved with.
-Familiarity and anticipation breed affinity and affection.
-There’s a lot more of all of that as your baby gets older.
+Familiarity and anticipation lead to affinity and affection.
+There’s a lot more of all of those as your baby gets older.

 Affection Compounds